spacedvoid/connection/connection-collections/src/main/markdown/module.md

 Because of the properties above, the inheritance tree isolates immutable collections from mutable (and remove-only) collections;
 immutable collections cannot be assigned to a mutable collection kind, and vice versa.

+### Introduction to sequenced collections

+Java 21 added sequenced collections, which are intermediate collection types in the Java Collections Framework.
+However, their documentation is not pretty helpful: most of the methods derived from their supertypes do not have overrides, not documenting interactions with sequenced collections.
+Therefore, we try to redefine the properties of sequenced collections, while maintaining interoperability with Java.

+First, sequenced collections have a defined *iteration order*, which are also *consistent*.
+*Consistent* indicates that two iterations, with no modifications in between, return the elements in the same order.
+So, the defined iteration order will be the *encounter order* for any operations that iterate through a sequenced collection.
+And that is also the last and only property of a sequenced collection.

+Therefore, it is simple to know why [MutableSequencedCollection] does not provide an `addFirst` method: the iteration order is defined only for the outgoing elements from the collection, so incoming elements are irrelevant of the iteration order, making them unavailable for positional additions.
+To be easy, one can understand that element additions (mostly) do not define the iteration order.

+However, because these positional addition methods do have real-life usages, we are currently designing a proper intermediate collection type that allows such positional additions.
+(Currently, only positional deletions, such as [MutableSequencedCollection.removeFirst], are supported.)